ml-archive/readme/Documentation/how-to-firebase-cloud-message.md

 In FCM you create applications for each application & environment.

-For application ABC there should be 3 UA apps
+For application ABC there should be 3 FCM apps

-- ABC - Development (development)
+- ABC - Development
-- ABC - Staging (production)
+- ABC - Staging
-- ABC - Production (production)
+- ABC - Production

 The API credential & url can always be found at https://console.firebase.google.com/u/0/project/[app-name]/settings/serviceaccounts/adminsdk